Sunday, January 5, 2025

 "Oh.
 What do you do?"

 Party Girl's face grew serious.
-"We find brave girls in the Chicago area who, on their 16th birthday," her voice quivered as she started getting choked up. "didn't get the car they wanted.
-We don't just get them their dream car, we also give them the opportunity publicly ruin the thing they hated.
+"We find brave girls in the Chicago area who, on their 16th birthday," her voice quivered as she started choking up.
+"Didn't get the car they wanted.
+We don't just get them their dream car, we also give them the opportunity to publicly ruin the thing they hated.
 It gives them closure."
 Party Girl raised a goopy finger, recalling something.
 "That reminds me.
 Tryystynn'n?
 TRYYSTYNN'N!"
 Alicia heard frantic footsteps pounding down the hallway before the now sweat-soaked (backup) personal assistant burst through the door.
 "Did you prepare the stage with a sledgehammer also, or did you only remember the crowbar and baseball bat?
 Again?
 Tryystynn'n?"

 Party Girl's eyes narrowed.
 "You're second backup now.
 Get out.
 Send in Xaun."